 I always do this when cooking eggplant, better safe than sorry used to say my grandmother

 Do you leave the eggplant skin for eggplant parmesan?

 Some prefer them with the skin and some without.
 In my family they always left it.

 What sauce are we using?

-I use passata, and I cook well shrunk, but a good tomato pulp is also fine for this recipe.
+I use passata, and I cook well shrunk, but a good tomato pulp or homemade tomato sauce is also fine for this recipe.

 What is the best way to cook eggplant?

 To make the eggplant parmigiana authentic, the eggplant must be fried.

 But also baked with a drizzle of oil or even roasted create a delicious variation of parmigiana.

 More eggplant recipes: